 - Allograft – Synthetic bone or bone from human donors (will be placed through series of sterilization techniques for safety and hygiene)

 - Xenograft- Bone that is harvested from animals such as the cow

-This type of bone graft is performed to increase bone density in the upper jaw.
-It is often performed to enable the placement of dental implants and involves the lifting of the sinus membrane to allow enough room for the new bone.
+It is a type of bone graft procedure that aims to improve bone density in the upper jaw for dental implantation.
+The process includes lifting the sinus membrane to give enough room for the growth of new bone.

 If the wisdom teeth are impacted and embedded in the bone, the oral surgeon or wisdom tooth extraction specialist will put an incision into the gums.
 The specialist will then remove the impacted wisdom tooth or teeth in sections in order to minimize the amount of bone being removed.

-Dental or oral cysts are a fairly common occurrence in the mouth.
-In addition to cysts that grow along the gum line, this may also grow on the inside of the cheek, the tongue, as well as the floor of the mouth.
+Cysts in the mouth are a common oral health issue.
+Dental or oral cysts may appear inside the cheek, on the tongue, along the gum lines or on the floor of the mouth.
 Oral cysts are medically categorised as “sacs” or “pouches” that contain fluid, but some types may appear as an irregular patch of skin or an abnormal growth inside the mouth or irregularly shaped patch of skin.
 Regardless, this should be removed and tested by your dentist or oral surgeon to ensure that growth is benign (harmless) as opposed to malignant (cancerous).

 Common Treatment for Cyst Removal (Cyst Operations)

 Before removing an oral cyst, an oral surgeon will first acquire a small tissue sample from the cyst for biopsy.
 The sample will be sent to the laboratory for an in-depth examination and analysis.
 Following that, excision or removal is the most common, recommended and beneficial treatment for oral and/or dental cysts.